 6.3.2.2.2 MME identifier association

 The IRI-POI present in the MME shall generate an xIRI containing an MMEIdentifierAssociation record when the IRI-POI present in the MME detects a new identifier association for a UE matching one of the target identifiers provided via LI_X1.
 Generation of this record is subject to this record type being enabled for a specific target (see clause 6.3.2.2.1).

+In the case where the IRI-POI present in the MME detects that an ATTACH ACCEPT, TRACKING AREA UPDATE ACCEPT (including a GUTI) or GUTI REALLOCATION COMMAND message as defined in TS 24.301 [51] has been sent by the MME towards a target UE, the IRI-POI present at the MME shall immediately generate a MMEIdentifierAssociation xIRI.
+This xIRI shall be generated regardless of whether the ATTACH ACCEPT, TRACKING AREA UPDATE ACCEPT or GUTI REALLOCATION COMMAND procedure is subsequently successfully completed or not.

+The IRI-POI present in the MME shall include the deassociationIndicator field when the IRI-POI present in the MME detects an identifier de-association for a UE matching one of the target identifiers provided via LI_X1.

+NOTE 1: The xIRI indicating a de-association of a GUTI from an IMSI is only generated if a new GUTI is not allocated to an IMSI to update a previous association.